chef/automate/components/automate-chef-io/content/docs/configuration.md

 You cannot change the admin username, name, and password set during initial deployment.

-To change the admin password after deployment, use the Automate UI.
+To change the admin password after deployment, use the Chef Automate UI.
 Sign in as the admin user, navigate to the _Users_ page under the **Settings** tab.
 Select "Local Administrator" to show the admin's _User Details_ page.
 Navigate to the _Reset Password_ tab.